-- 10. Assess the furnisher's compliance with the other requirements that the FCRA imposes on furnishers using the FCRA examination procedures.
+- 11. Assess the furnisher's compliance with the other requirements that the FCRA imposes on furnishers using the FCRA examination procedures.
 Consider in particular whether the entity: - a.
-Does not furnish information relating to a consumer to a consumer reporting agency it knows or has reasonable cause to believe is inaccurate (15 U.S.C.
-1681s-2(a)(1)(A)); - b.
-Does not furnish information to a consumer reporting agency after receiving notice from the consumer (at the address specified for such notices) that the information was inaccurate when the information is, in fact, inaccurate (15 U.S.C.
-1681s-2(a)(1)(B)); - c.
+Does not furnish information relating to a consumer to a consumer reporting agency it knows or has reasonable cause to believe is inaccurate (15 USC 1681s-2(a)(1)(A)), which may also violate the FDCPA (15 USC 1692e(8)) [12 CFR 1006.18(c)(2)]; - b.
+Does not furnish information to a consumer reporting agency after receiving notice from the consumer (at the address specified for such notices) that the information was inaccurate when the information is, in fact, inaccurate (15 USC 1681s-2(a)(1)(B)); - c.
 If it regularly and in the ordinary course of business furnishes information and has furnished information that it determines is not accurate or complete, - i.
 Promptly notifies the consumer reporting agency and provides corrections; and - ii.
 Thereafter does not send the consumer reporting agency any of the information that remains incomplete or inaccurate.
-(15 U.S.C.
-1681s-2(a)(2)); - d.
+(15 USC 1681s-2(a)(2)); - d.
 Within 90 days of furnishing information about a delinquent account that is being placed for collection, charged-off, or subjected to any similar action, - i.
 Notifies the consumer reporting agency of the month and year of commencement of a delinquency that immediately preceded the action; and - ii.
-Thereafter does not furnish a different month and year of commencement of the delinquency unless it identifies an error that requires correction (15 U.S.C.
-1681s-2(a)(5)); - e.
+Thereafter does not furnish a different month and year of commencement of the delinquency unless it identifies an error that requires correction (15 USC 1681s-2(a)(5)); - e.
 Furnishes a notice to a consumer reporting agency of a dispute in situations where: - i.
-A consumer has disputed the completeness or accuracy of any information the entity furnished: and - ii.
+A consumer has disputed the completeness or accuracy of any information the entity furnished; and - ii.
 The entity continues furnishing the information to a consumer reporting agency.
+(15 USC 1681s-2(a)(3)).

-(15 U.S.C.
-1681s-2(a)(3)). - 11.
-Determine whether the furnisher has adequate procedures in place to keep track of information that it has determined to be incomplete or inaccurate or that it has been unable to verify in response to a dispute and to prevent re-furnishing of such information as long as it remains incomplete, inaccurate, or unverifiable, consistent with the requirements of 15 U.S.C.
-1681s-2(a)(2) and 15 U.S.C.
-1681s-2(b).
+12. Determine whether the furnisher has adequate procedures in place to keep track of information that it has determined to be incomplete or inaccurate or that it has been unable to verify in response to a dispute and to prevent re-furnishing of such information as long as it remains incomplete, inaccurate, or unverifiable, consistent with the requirements of 15 USC 1681s-2(a)(2) and 15 USC 1681s-2(b).